 Every voice matters in the fight against climate change, but young people’s futures will be most affected by the decisions and actions we make today.

-We're giving four school pupils a platform to share their visions for a greener future, in a speech that will be premiered digitally to world leaders - and the world - at COP26.
+We gave four school pupils a platform to share their visions for a greener future, in a speech that was premiered digitally to world leaders – and the world – at COP26.

 Out of hundreds of entries submitted by children from over 300 schools across the country, we’ve now selected the four winners of our Voices for a Green Future competition.

 They were chosen by a judging panel that included TV presenter Helen Skelton, Chief Engineer of National Grid David Wright and MPs Ruth Jones and Philip Dunne.

 Guillaume insisted he would make every other building a green building and encouraged developing more energy efficient homes across the country.
 He wants supermarkets to ‘become super at no plastic creation’ given they help contribute to half of the plastic waste in UK households.Watch Guillaume's film

 Zaara wanted regular one-hour energy shutdowns to make savings, as well as the country only drawing electricity from renewable energy.
 Closing with a plea to world leaders, she stated "we have less than two decades to solve climate change and help the planet".Watch Zaara's film

 The four winners each received these prizes:

 1. A VIP video shoot with a video production company to turn their winning speech and ideas into a short film.
 This will be premiered at COP26 in front of world leaders on 5 November.